Do you know how to spot a million dollar business idea?

 Known as “a party game for horrible people,” it was created by a group of high school friends who liked to make up their own games for fun.
 Once they realized other people were interested in this particular game, they put it online for free under the Creative Commons license.

 Money didn’t even come into play until two years later, when they launched a Kickstarter campaign to print a physical pack.
 With a goal of only $4,000, Cards Against Humanity ended up raising $15,000.
-And in just two years, the game generated $12 million in revenue, even though it remains available for free as a PDF download to this day.
+And in just two years, the game became a multi-million dollar business that generated $12 million in revenue, even though it remains available for free as a PDF download to this day.

 “We have not really opted in to the traditional publishing system for games or anything else,” co-creator Max Temkin told The Blueprint.
 “We’re doing this really weird model where we own all of our IP, and we make everything ourselves, and we sell it direct to the customer.”

 This intimate setup has allowed the creators to remain 100% in control of the branding.
-That means they can choose how to scale their business and pull crazy stunts like selling boxes of cow poop on Black Friday.
+That means they can choose how to scale their business to making billions and pull crazy stunts like selling boxes of cow poop on Black Friday.

 The takeaway: Start with something you’re passionate and knowledgeable about